 What Makes Us Special

-We consider ourselves an educational and emotional support group for parents, families, and friends of LGBTQ individuals, as well as for LGBTQ people and their Allies.
+We consider ourselves an educational and emotional support group for parents, families, and friends of LGBTQ+ individuals, as well as for their allies.
 It has been this diverse mix which has helped to make us unique and valuable in the community.